How do you use Music Recognition Technology to track DJ performances?

-We have also started to use MRT to identify music performed at festivals and events which are predominantly DJ-led.
-We have monitored 5 festivals during the 2018 season and hope to increase the numbers of stages and festivals where we use MRT to collect DJ setlists in 2019.
+Since 2017, we have been using MRT to identify music performed at larger events and festivals which are predominantly DJ-led.
+We have monitored 4 festivals during the 2019 season and hope to increase the numbers of stages and festivals where we use MRT to collect DJ setlists in the future.

 DJ Monitor actively works to ensure that its audio database is as comprehensive and up-to-date as possible to represent the music played in venues.
 However, with new music being played in venues all the time this can always be improved so if you think your music is likely to be played by DJs in licensed venues we would encourage you to upload your audio files and associated metadata to DJ Monitor.
 If you already work with a record label, publisher or music distributor it is worth asking them if they can or already do provide your audio and data to DJ Monitor.
 Audio files are accepted in a wide variety of formats including WAV, MP3, AIFF, and FLAC.
-Should you need to upload your tracks to DJ monitor, please contact them as below and they will provide further instruction:
+Should you need to upload your tracks to DJ monitor, please visit their website, email or call:

 Yes.
 DJ Monitor provide a number of solutions to enable the batch upload of audio files and metadata.

-The way in which we collect public performance data will continue.
-You can and should continue to report DJ sets on our live performance reporting page.
+Yes, not all venues and festivals utilise MRT, so the way in which we collect public performance data will continue here.
+You should report your DJ sets on our live performance reporting page.

 In terms of the tracks, DJ Monitor only hold metadata that is provided with the audio of the tracks in their database.
 If you are uploading your material, DJ Monitor will only need: